tiany7/COMS-4156-Project/README.md

-#COMS - 4156 - Project
+# COMS - 4156 - Project

-##Introduction
+## Introduction

-    ## #What will the server do
+### What will the server do
 ?

 Our project is a student /
     faculty management system system
-            .The system will provide the service to both the students and the faculties.On the student’s side,
-    the server will support searching courses, browsing course information, adding courses to the shopping cart,
-    checking the fulfillment of prerequisites,
-    enrolling the waitlists and acquiring enrollment - related information.On the faculty’s side,
-    the server will support posting courses,
-    modifying the course information(capacity, date and time, instructor info…), and enrolling students from waitlists.
+        .The system will provide the service to both the students and the faculties.On the student’s side, the server will support searching courses, browsing course information, adding courses to the shopping cart, checking the fulfillment of prerequisites, enrolling the waitlists and acquiring enrollment - related information.On the faculty’s side, the server will support posting courses, modifying the course information(capacity, date and time, instructor info…), and enrolling students from waitlists.

-        ## #Who
-        or what will be its users
+### Who or what will be its users
 ?

 Its users have two types.One type is student, and the other is administrator(e.g.instructor)
         .

     ## #What kind of data will your service create
     or accumulate
 ?
 What will the data be used for
 ?
 Course information(e.g.call number, points, day&time, location,
                         enrollment, instructor) :
-    students and instructors can check course information and related enrollment status(e.g.the number of enrolled students, max capacity of the course) .Instructors can also insert and modify their own course information.
+students and instructors can check course information and related enrollment
+    status(e.g.the number of enrolled students, max capacity of the course) .Instructors can also insert and modify their own course information.

-    Student information(e.g.UNI, name, grade, enrollment status) : students can check and update their own enrollment status.And administrators can look for all students' information and update enrollment status of students.
+Student information(e.g.UNI, name, grade, enrollment status) : students can check and update their own enrollment status.And administrators
+    can look for all students' information and update enrollment status of students.

 Administrator information(e.g.UNI, name)
 : support read, modification,
     insertion and update of their personal information.

-      ##Installation&Running the Server
+## Installation & Running the Server

           Install Bazel and its
               dependencies(Please refer to the link below,